jser/watch-list/README.md

 # @jser/watch-list

-A collection of items that are explained in JSer.info.
+A collection of items that are explained in [JSer.info][].

+You can found JavaScript resources from JSer.info [Dataset](https://github.com/jser/dataset).

 ## Usage